It seems we can’t find what you’re looking for. Perhaps searching can help.

 As an attorney, Dan Kapelovitz represents two main types of clients: people, largely the poor, often wrongly caught up in the criminal justice system, and animal rights.
 Now it’s time for Dan to represent interests of all of California’s living beings, as our Governor.

 Vote for Dan Kapelovitz in the upcoming special election for California Governor.

-Bio: Dan Kapelovitz is a Certified Criminal Law Specialist, certified by the California Board of Legal Specialization.
-In addition to being a criminal defense attorney, Dan teaches Criminal Procedure and Evidence at the People’s College of Law.
+Dan Kapelovitz is a Certified Criminal Law Specialist, certified by the California Board of Legal Specialization.
+Dan also teaches Criminal Procedure and Evidence at the People’s College of Law.

-Dan Kapelovitz earned his law degree from UCLA School of Law, graduating in the top ten of his class.
-At UCLA, he was the President of the Animal Law Society, and a member of the UCLA Law Review.
-Dan also volunteered for the Innocence Project and the Prisoner Re-Entry Project, and worked on special circumstances murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.
+Dan Kapelovitz earned his law degree from UCLA School of Law, graduating in the top 3% of his class.
+He was President of UCLA’s the Animal Law Society, and a member of the UCLA Law Review.
+He volunteered for the Innocence Project (defending Death Row prisoners with claims of actual innocence) and the Prisoner Re-Entry Project.
+He worked on “special circumstances” murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.

-During law school, Dan externed at the Working People’s Law Center, where he worked on criminal law cases, helping obtain a new trial for a client due to juror misconduct.
-He also served as a law clerk for the Animal Protection Unit of the Los Angeles City Attorney, working on animal abuse and neglect cases.
+During law school, Dan externed at the Working People’s Law Center; workeing on criminal law cases, he helped obtain a new trial for a client due to juror misconduct.
+He served as a law clerk for the Los Angeles City Attorney’s Animal Protection Unit, working on animal abuse and neglect cases.